Jeffrey W. McClurken

 540-654-1475

-Chief of Staff & Clerk of the Board, Office of the President, University of Mary Washington, Fredericksburg, VA.
+Vice President of Strategy, Chief of Staff, & Clerk of the Board, Office of the President, University of Mary Washington, Fredericksburg, VA.
 July 2017-Present.
+VP starting Feb.
+2023.
+Reporting lines include University Communications, Information Technology, Events, and the President’s Office.

 Special Assistant to the Provost for Teaching, Technology, and Innovation, University of Mary Washington, Fredericksburg, VA.
 April 2014-July 2017.

-Professor of History & American Studies, University of Mary Washington, Fredericksburg, VA.
-July 2013-present.
+Chair of History & American Studies, University of Mary Washington, Fredericksburg, VA.
+July 2008-June 2014.

 Associate Professor, University of Mary Washington, Fredericksburg, VA.
-August 2007-June 2013.
+August 2007-August 2013.

 Assistant Professor, Mary Washington College/University of Mary Washington, Fredericksburg, VA.
 August 2002-August 2007.